Mestix/machinelearning-melissa/README.md

 ## Usage

 The `main.py` script provides a unified interface for training the different model types with their optimal hyperparameters.
+All parameters can be customized either through the `config.toml` file or via command-line arguments.

+Run `bash run_all_networks.sh` to verify all networks with minimal training for testing purposes.

 ### Command-line Arguments

+- `--config`: Path to configuration file (default: config.toml)
 - `--model`: Type of model to train (cnn, dnn, nn, rnn_gru, rnn_basic, gru_attention, or rnn_attention)
-- `--epochs`: Number of training epochs (default: model-specific)
+- `--epochs`: Number of training epochs (default: from config.toml)
-- `--batch-size`: Batch size for data loading (default: 32)
+- `--batch-size`: Batch size for data loading (default: from config.toml)
 - `--no-save`: Do not save the trained model

 ### Examples